Ted Nolan

-Nolan has two sons who played in the NHL, Brandon Nolan, a Vancouver Canucks draft pick who last played for the American Hockey League's Albany River Rats, and Jordan Nolan, a winger currently playing for the Wilkes-Barre/Scranton Penguins.

-He is a member of the Ojibwe tribe, a First Nations people.

 Playing career

-As a player, he played left-wing for the Ontario Hockey Association's Sault Ste.
+He played left-wing for the Ontario Hockey Association's Sault Ste.
 Marie Greyhounds, the Kansas City Red Wings of the Central Hockey League, and the Adirondack Red Wings, Rochester Americans and Baltimore Skipjacks of the American Hockey League.
 He also played for the Pittsburgh Penguins and the Detroit Red Wings of the National Hockey League from early to mid-1980s.

 Coaching career

 Ontario Hockey League

 Nolan became head coach of the Sault Ste.
 Marie Greyhounds in 1988, as a mid-season replacement and coached there until the end of the 1994 season.
 Nolan led the Greyhounds to the three consecutive Memorial Cup tournament berths, winning the Canadian national junior championship in 1993.